Photos taken by: Sathya Durkac

 ALL Pennsylvania voters now have the option to vote by mail or absentee ballot without having to provide an excuse – for any reason or no reason at all.
 You can apply for mail-in ballots online, by mail, or in person, until one week before the election.
 For help or to be mailed an application directly, please call 1-877-VOTESPA.

-For the 2020 primary, mail-in ballot applications and absentee ballot applications must be received by your county election office by 5 p.m.
-Tuesday, May 26.
 Applying online is very easy, quick and secure, and if you enter your email address, you will receive notifications as to the status of your application and ballot along the way.
-Once you receive your mail-in or absentee ballot, you have until 8 pm on election day, June 2, to deliver your completed ballot to your county election office.
+Once you receive your mail-in or absentee ballot, you have until 8 pm on election day, November 3, to deliver your completed ballot to your county election office.
 If you are mailing it back, do that as early as you can to ensure it is delivered by that time.

-May 18 – Deadline to update your voter registration information
+October 19 - Last day to update your voter registration

 911 Address Posting